 We have conducted, and may in the future choose to conduct, one or more of our clinical trials outside the United States.
 We have often conducted our initial and earlier-stage clinical trials for our product candidates outside the United States.
-We are currently conducting a Phase 1 clinical trial for our product candidate OTX-TKI for the treatment of wet AMD in Australia, and pending our receipt and review of topline data in the Phase 1 clinical trial and related regulatory discussions, we plan to initiate a Phase 2 clinical trial for OTX-TKI in Australia.
+We are currently conducting a Phase 1 clinical trial for our product candidate OTX-TKI for the treatment of wet AMD in Australia.
 We generally plan to conduct our later stage and pivotal clinical trials of our product candidates in the United States.